 You may be able to get tax relief when buying certain items for the sole use of disabled people.
 Items include wheelchairs or adapted computer keyboards.
 Most disability equipment dealers can explain this.

 Disabled Living Foundation (DLF) provides guides for daily living.
-You can borrow simple electronic aids such as adapted phones and magnifiers for 2 weeks so you can see if the device works for you before buying it.
-(You only pay return postage and a refundable deposit.
+You can borrow simple electronic aids, such as adapted phones and magnifiers for 2 weeks so you can see if the device works for you before buying it.
+You only pay return postage and a refundable deposit.

 Aidas Trust provides free and impartial advice and support on technology for disabled people.

 Remap matches disabled people who need pieces of specially designed equipment with volunteers who can do so.
 Projects focus on mobility and independent living.